lpatmo/cb-links/README.md

 4. Sometimes a specific chapter of an online book is hard to get through; people who’ve read that chapter can now leave a flag about it.
 5. The ability to mark links as completed or "started" lets people track their progress and build up their own personal curriculum.

-##I want to help with one of the features of this open-sourced resource recommendation project.
-How do I become a collaborator?
+##I want to help with the codebase.
+How do I become a collaborator and get push access?
 1. Join the #links-project Slack channel at http://codebuddiesmeet.slack.com, say hello, and watch out for occasional collaborative coding session hangouts.
 If you’re not a member of the CodeBuddies Slack community, check out http://codebuddiesmeet.herokuapp.com for an invite.
 2. Go to https://github.com/lpatmo/cb-links and git clone the repo.
 3. Ask to be invited as a collaborator to the repo by leaving your github username in the Slack channel.